wkantaros/webscraping-dsi1050/selenium/assignment/outline.md

 ## About

 The purpose of this assignment is to work with python web scraping tools in an applicable way.
-To do so, we will be using [Selenium](https://www.selenium.dev/documentation/en/) to build a virtual crawler that 1) logs into and scrapes the product names from a given website and 2) searches for that product on ebay and returns it to the user.
+To do so, we will be using [Selenium](https://www.selenium.dev/documentation/en/) to build a virtual crawler that 1) logs into and scrapes the product names from a given website and 2) searches for that product on ebay & amazon and returns it to the user.

 ### A brief reintroduction to the internet